 For complete documentation, refer to the user manual.

 There are many providers of SMTP accounts that you can use.
-For instance, your Outlook Exchange server uses SMTP.
+For instance, Microsoft Exchange servers and Gmail uses SMTP.

 If you purchase Internet access from home, your provider usually offers an SMTP server.
-For instance, AOL, ATT, Comcast, Cox, Verizon, and Yahoo!
-Plus all offer SMTP servers for subscribers.
+For instance, Office365, AOL, ATT, Comcast, Cox, GoDaddy, Verizon, etc. all offer SMTP servers for subscribers.

 No. FMS does not host an SMTP server our customers.
 Even if we did, it wouldn't be registered properly to use your email address domain as the FROM address.